Page Banner

 H. pylori Infection.

-The H. pylori stool antigen test is a common test used to accurately diagnose whether you have an H. pylori infection.
+The Urea Breath Test (UBT) and the H. pylori Stool Antigen test are common tests used to accurately diagnose whether you have an H. pylori infection.
 Detecting H. pylori is essential in identifying the cause of your symptoms and/or ulcers in the absence of more advanced signs.
 It is also valuable post-treatment to ensure the infection has been eliminated.

 How is the test performed?